Quick Answer

 Garden party atmosphere

-Smart Move: Weather-triggered social media posts increased rainy day bookings by 40%.
+Smart Move: Weather-triggered social media posts drove a noticeable lift in rainy day bookings.

 9. Create Themed Table Experiences